dan-fritchman/Thesis/content.md

 ![](./fig/vlsir-system.png "The VLSIR System")

+## Design of the `VLSIR` Software System

+FIXME: write

 # The Analog Religion's Sacred Cow

+## The limitations of life in pictures

+FIXME: Write

+## The `Hdl21` Analog Hardware Description Library

-The primary high-productivity interface to producing VLSIR circuits and simulations is the [Hdl21](https://github.com/dan-fritchman/Hdl21) hardware description library.
+FIXME: this short intro was from a conference talk; The primary high-productivity interface to producing VLSIR circuits and simulations is the [Hdl21](https://github.com/dan-fritchman/Hdl21) hardware description library.
 Hdl21's central goal is enabling "circuit programming" by circuit designers with little programming experience.
 Hdl21 exposes the field's most familiar core concepts  - instances of circuit elements, modular combinations thereof, signals and ports, simulations and their results - as Python objects.
 The core circuit-reuse element `hdl21.Module`, analogous to the Verilog `module` or Spice `subckt`, is typically defined through a class-body full of element declarations.

 ```python